shihankanungo/shihankanungo.github.io/books.md

 ### Non-fiction
-- *This is True* by Iam Liar.
-4341
+- *The Early History of Rome* by Titus Livius (Livy).
+Between 27 and 9 BC